On amending the Maskin's sufficiency theorem by using complex numbers: Amending the Maskin's sufficiency theorem

-Since condition $\lambda_{4}$ is satisfied, it is not profitable for any agent $i$ to unilaterally take back his channel.
+Since condition $\lambda_{4}$ is satisfied, it is not profitable for any agent $j$ to unilaterally take back his channel and send a message to the designer directly.
 According to Telser \cite{Telser1980}, \emph{ComplexMessage} is a self-enforcing agreement among the agents.
-Put differently, although the agents collaborate to construct \emph{ComplexMessage} between Time 1 and 2, they do not require a third-party to enforce \emph{ComplexMessage}.
+Put differently, although the agents collaborate to construct \emph{ComplexMessage} in Time 2, they do not require a third-party to enforce it after then.

-To sum up, in state $\bar{t}$, the agents can sign a self-enforcing agreement \emph{ComplexMessage} to make the Pareto-inefficient outcome $\bar{a}$ not be implemented in Nash equilibrium. $\square$
+To sum up, in state $\bar{t}$, the agents can sign a self-enforcing agreement \emph{ComplexMessage} to make the Pareto-inefficient outcome $F(\bar{t})$ not be implemented in Nash equilibrium. $\square$